dinajubran/Frontend-Web-Project-Hotel-Website/README.md

-# Frontend-Web-Project---Hotel-Website
+# Frontend-Web-Project-Hotel-Website

-A simple three pages website using only HTML5 & CSS3 No Flexbox or Grid system, only using floats
+A simple three pages website using only HTML5 & CSS3, No Flexbox or Grid system, only using floats,
 Full Responsive Design